HelmerAGomez/Helmer-Gomez/README.md

 ## Project 2

 Project 2 simulates the Tower of Hanoi Puzzle with 3 "blocks" (characters  A, B, & C) and uses character vectors.
 The goal of the game is to get the three letters in alphabetical order into the third row.
 This was one of the first games that I wrote in my free time in C++.
 It was initially challenging to remember the C++ syntax as I was used to the Python syntax.
 This was a very rewarding experience once I was able to run the program without errors.

+## Project 3

+Project 3 is the most recent project I have completed.
+I was asked to give the user the option to choose between displaying custom-created art or to give them the ability to choose the size to display a hot air balloon.
+If the balloon is a size of five or more, it will display the text UIC, centered vertically and horizontally on the balloon.